Akure Kingdom

 The Akure Kingdom is a traditional state with headquarters in Akure, Ondo State, Nigeria.
 It is the successor to an ancient Yoruba city state of the same name.
 The ruler bears the title "Deji of Akure".

 Location

 Akure is located in southwestern Nigeria.
 The climate is hot and humid, influenced by rain-bearing southwest monsoon winds from the ocean and dry northwest winds from the Sahara Desert.
-The rainy season lasts from April to October, with rainfall of about 1524mm per year.
+The rainy season lasts from April to October, with rainfall of about 1524 mm per year.
 Temperatures vary from 28 °C to 31 °C with mean annual relative humidity of about 80%.

 Language

 The people of Akure speak the Akure dialect of the Yoruba language.
 As one of the historic kingdoms of the Ekiti subgroup of the Yoruba people, the Akure dialect is considered by most Yoruba linguistic research to be a subdialect of the Ekiti Yoruba dialect.